sooluh/notes/clzcoq8lx000009lb80qz5t10.md

 ## Migration (Fresh)

-Before migrating, make sure the `.env` file is configured manually using the file manager.
+Before migrating, make sure the `.env` file is configured manually using the File Manager.
 You can create the database first in CPanel and then set up your `.env` file accordingly.

 Then, create a new Cron Job with the same Common Settings and use the following command.